Officials: Missing Oregon woman survived on water for 7 days

 Officials said Hernandez is now recovering at a hospital and that her family is excited to have her back.

-During the press conference, an official said Hernandez told them that she looked up into the sky on her last night and saw the Big Dipper, thinking only positive thoughts
+During the press conference, an official said Hernandez told them that she looked up into the sky on her last night and saw the Big Dipper, thinking only positive thoughts.